Garv085/UA-Skyhack/README.md

       - scipy
       - matplotlib
       - seaborn
-2. Downlad the datasets from the link provided and place the code filr and datasets in same file to run the code.
+2. Downlad the datasets from the link provided and place the code file and datasets in same folder to run the code.